danderson00/socket/README.md

 logger|[`@x/log`](https://www.npmjs.com/package/@x/log) instance
-serializer|An object containing options for the serializer, currently only `errorDetail`, set to `full`, `minimal` or `none` throttle|An object containing API call throttling options, currently only a `timeout` value in milliseconds
+serializer|An object containing options for the serializer, currently only `errorDetail`, set to `full`, `minimal` or `none` throttle|An object containing API call throttling options, currently only a `timeout` value in milliseconds handshakeTimeout|Milliseconds to wait before disconnecting a socket without a successful handshake (default: 1000)

 ## Consumer Configuration